Redo CLI

 The CLI is a bridge.
 One side is your Redo site.
 The other side is a local .redo folder.

 You log in.
-You pick a site.
-Then the CLI can pull pages and blocks down to your computer.
+You link a folder to a site.
+Then the CLI can pull page-owned files and shared blocks down to your computer.
 You edit those files.
-Then you push them back.
+Page pushes only push page-owned files; shared blocks require an explicit block push.

 Redo site